-SPLOST, EHOST ballot initiatives questions discussed at Brookhaven town hall
+SPLOST, EHOST ballot questions discussed at Brookhaven town hall

 Mailers discussing the SPLOST are being mailed to DeKalb residents and are not being paid for by the taxpayers, Millar said.
 The organization mailing them out is the DeKalb Issues Education Fourm, a nonprofit that registered with the Secretary of State on Sept.
 26, 2017.

-This story was written after watching a city of Brookhaven Facebook Live video of the town hall meeting which can be found by clicking here.
+DeKalb County has set up a SPLOST FAQ and project list on its website.
+Click here for more information.
+A Facebook Live video of the city’s meeting can be viewed by clicking here.